Australian Greens: National Council

 The Australian Greens is federally organised with separately registered state parties signing up to a national constitution, yet retaining considerable policy-making and organisational autonomy from the centre.
 The national decision-making body of the Australian Greens is the National Council, consisting of delegates from each member body (a state or territory Greens party), two members of the federal party room, a representative of the Australian Greens First Nations Network (AGFNN, or Blak Greens), and the national office bearers including the National Convenor, Secretary and Treasurer.
 As at May 2020, all seven of the party's office bearer positions are held by women.
 There is also a Public Officer, a Party Agent and a Registered Officer.
 The National Council arrives at decisions by consensus.
 All policies originating from this structure are subject to ratification by the members of the Australian Greens at National Conference.

 State and territory parties

 The Australian Greens are a federation consisting of eight parties from each state and territory.
 The various Australian states and territories have different electoral systems, all of which allow the Greens to gain representation.
 As of 2024, the Greens hold at least one seat in all eight state and territory legislatures.

-Five Greens have become ministers at the state/territory level: Nick McKim and Cassy O'Connor in Tasmania, 2010–2014; and in the ACT, Shane Rattenbury since 2012 and Emma Davidson and Rebecca Vassarotti since 2020.
+Five Greens have become ministers at the state/territory level: Nick McKim and Cassy O'Connor in Tasmania, 2010–2014; and in the ACT, Shane Rattenbury from 2012 and Emma Davidson and Rebecca Vassarotti from 2020 to 2024.

 Most of the state-based Green parties which have joined the Australian Greens do not have a formal leader, and instead they have a shared leadership structure.
 However, Tasmania, Victoria, Western Australia, and the ACT have adopted singular leadership structures into their party.

 The current Australian Green member parties are the following: